jt14den/SWC-Cheatsheets/openrefine-sql.md

     - Only because that's the order the data were imported in
     - Any modifications could easily affect that order
   - We can make things clearer with `ASC`
-- We can order by multiple columns
+- We can order by multiple fields
   - `SELECT person, quant, reading FROM Survey ORDER BY person ASC, reading DESC;`